Questions that Artists ask … and Advice from the Global Art League!

 We also exhibit the work of every member via the virtual gallery.
 Your work is also promoted via our website and your name will be easily search-able by the search engines.

 How Will I Get My Art to the Exhibition?

 We recommend that you consult your local post office to get the best rates on packaging and shipping.

 How Many Pieces Can I submit?

-We are currently accepting a maximum of three pieces per artist for each exhibition
+We are currently accepting a maximum of 5 pieces per artist for each exhibition

 How Will I be Notified If My Work Sells?

 If your work sells either online or at the exhibition, we will notify you by email of the details of the transaction.
 The Global Art League is responsible for the cost of shipping for all sales made at the exhibition, while you will be responsible for adding the price of shipping to the cost of your work if it is sold remotely.